Creating an interlude in a documentary film is, for me, about creating space.

 I’m using this interlude for the second reason I stated above: to create a short visual story.
 The interlude is illustrating some of the things the subjects are talking about preceding and following the interlude.
 I’m using the interlude instead of b-roll over the short interview sections in part because – on the bumpy train with the ever-changing natural light and constant train ambient – the interviews are visually interesting in themselves.
 I chose classical music by a Russian composer and slowed all the footage to create a dream-like, memory-like feel.
 The concluding shot of the guy moving back into his cabin will take us back into a cabin to speak with the subjects.

 The first interlude has been precisely timed because the music was written specifically for the interlude.
 Since there’s no budget for original music for a short, experimental film, I chose music from our stock service, and I am editing to fit the music.
 As you can see (hear), I have more work to do.

 Carbon Trace can provide significant guidance in developing, funding, producing, and distributing a documentary film.
 For high school students wishing to learn more about documentary filmmaking, Missouri State University offers degrees in digital filmmaking, media production, journalism, and other associated areas.

-To take part in the documentary education provided through the Carbon Trace Team we encourage you to apply for a filmmaking internship, submit a documentary idea, or apply to become a volunteer using the forms below.
+To participate in the documentary education provided through the Carbon Trace Team, we encourage you to apply for a filmmaking internship, submit a documentary idea, or apply to become a volunteer using the forms below.